zimuzoeze/zimuzoeze/README.md

  - 💻 Languages/Tools: C++, Python, JavaScript, React, Node.js, MongoDB, SQL, AWS, and more.
  - 🌱 Currently Learning: Golang, Docker.
  - 👯 Looking to Collaborate On: See Next Section.
- - 💼 Professional Goals: [Your goal, e.g., "To build software solutions that impact lives positively."].
+ - 💼 Professional Goals: Crafting intuitive and accessible front-end experiences using React, JavaScript, and modern UI frameworks.

 ## 👯 What I'm Looking to Collaborate On
 - Full-stack development projects